-The Audit Committee of the Board has reviewed and discussed our audited financial statements for fiscal 2010 with our management.
-The Audit Committee has discussed with Wolf & Company, P.C., our independent registered public accounting firm, the matters required to be discussed by the Statement on Auditing Standards No. 61.
-The Audit Committee has received the written disclosures and the letter from Wolf & Company, P.C. required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with Wolf & Company, P.C. its independence.
-The Audit Committee also considered whether Wolf & Company, P.C.'s provision of non-audit services to InVivo is compatible with maintaining Wolf & Company, P.C.'s independence.
-Based on the review and discussions described above, among other things, the Audit Committee recommended to the Board that the audited financial statements be included in InVivo's Annual Report on Form 10-K for fiscal 2010.
+The Audit Committee of the Board of Directors has reviewed and discussed our audited financial statements for fiscal 2011 with our management.
+The Audit Committee has discussed with Wolf & Company, P.C., our independent registered public accounting firm, the matters required to be discussed by the Statement on Auditing Standards No. 61, as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T.
+The Audit Committee has received the written disclosures and the letter from Wolf & Company, P.C. required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with Wolf & Company, P.C. its independence.
+The Audit Committee also considered whether Wolf & Company, P.C.'s provision of non-audit services to our company is compatible with maintaining Wolf & Company, P.C.'s independence.
+Based on the review and discussions described above, among other things, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2011.